Dementia tests and the assessment process

-The changes listed above may be caused by several conditions, but they may also be an indication of dementia.
-The term 'dementia' describes a set of symptoms that occur when the brain is damaged by certain diseases, such as Alzheimer's disease or a series of small strokes.
+The term 'dementia' describes a set of symptoms that occur when the brain is damaged by certain diseases (such as Alzheimer's disease) or a series of small strokes.

 - concentrating, planning or organising

-- language and communication - eg struggling to find the right word
+- language (for example, struggling to find the right word)

-- orientation (eg confusion about the day or month, or where they are).
+- orientation (for example, being confused about hte day or month, or places)